tan02dao/class/README.md

 engineering", basics of high-performance and parallel programming, and visualization.
-Special topics may include a modern HPC language like [Julia](http://julialang.org), specific hardware architectures, automatic code generation and performance tuning.
+Special topics may include a modern HPC language like [Julia](http://julialang.org), specific hardware architectures, automatic code generation and performance tuning, or maybe some machine learning.

 The section on software engineering will introduce basic tools and methods for writing and maintaining portable code, selecting the right